Venue: Conference Room 1a, County Hall, Ruthin

 · advised that the new Customer Relationship Manager (CRM) System which was due to be introduced in late October or early November 2018 would work effectively with mobile phones and would improve end to end processes and consequently support resident/customer interaction with the Council;

-· confirmed that the data received from the surveys was used to improve services with a view to ensuring that all Services complied with ... view the full minutes text for item 6.
+· confirmed that the data received from the surveys was used to improve services with a view to ensuring that all Services complied with the Corporate Standard for service delivery – the Denbighshire Way.
+Nevertheless there would always be room for improvement both internally within the Council and externally with stakeholders;

 To consider a report by the Scrutiny Coordinator (copy attached) seeking a review of the committee’s forward work programme and updating members on relevant issues.